johandry/mac/README.md

 }
 ```

-Save it and install all the dependencies required by the VSCode Go package.
+Save it and an alert at the bottom will ask to install all the dependencies required by the VSCode Go package.
+Select `All` and wait until all are installed.

+### Slack

+Login to the following workspaces using the email address `johandry@yahoo.com`:

+- gophers.slack.com
+- kubernetes.slack.com
+- sddevops.slack.com
+- devsecops.slack.com

 ### Manual Download and Install